Skip to content

 • Send prompts as terminal input through Lua-provided action plans.

-• Detect common permission, plan-approval, workspace-trust, thinking/tool-use, streaming, completed-turn, and input-prompt text.
+• Detect common permission, enter-plan-mode, plan-approval, workspace-trust, model picker, usage, external-editor, local slash-command, thinking/tool-use, streaming, completed-turn, and input-prompt text.

-• Approve, deny, cancel, or send numeric trust-dialog selections through Lua-provided terminal key actions.
+• Approve, deny, cancel, select numbered options, adjust model effort, or send numeric trust-dialog selections through Lua-provided terminal key actions.

 • Declare a default spawn target (program = "claude") on the plugin manifest so callers can omit program on adapter.start.